alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 ------------

-Accessible by users who have the publications management rights, the publications section allows to manage mediaRSS feeds broadcast from the Phraseanet application.
+Accessible by users who have the publications management rights, the **Publications** section allows to manage MediaRSS feeds broadcasted from the Phraseanet application.

 .. image:: ../../images/Administration-publications.jpg
     :align: center

-The screen displays the list of the available media feeds and allows to create, modify or remove some media feeds.
+The screen displays the list of the available media feeds and allows to create, modify or remove feeds.

 .. _Create-a-publication-feed:

 Create a publication feed
 *************************

-Fill the feed creation form by entering the necessary information.
+Fill the form by entering the necessary information.
-The publication extent restricts the publication to users accessing a collection.
+The publication scope restricts the publication to users accessing a collection.
-**Check the Public box** to remove the access restrictions.
+**Check the Public box** to remove any access restrictions.

 .. note::

-  The public publications media are approved in the suggested default animations on the login page.
+  The public publications media are used in default animations on the login page.

 Modify or delete a feed
 ***********************

-* Click on the title of a feed to modify it
+* Click on the title of a feed to modify its properties
 * To delete a feed, click on the button **Delete**

 Task manager